eunicecallueng/Enterprise-Network-Topology/README.md

-# 3-Tier Enterprise Campus & Data Center Network Lab
+# Enterprise Network Topology Simulation

-Welcome to my Cisco Packet Tracer networking project!
-This lab was built to bridge the gap between CCNA theory and practical application.
-It simulates a realistic corporate environment across two main sectors—a **Campus Building** and a **Data Center**—utilizing a structured 3-tier architecture.
+Welcome to my Cisco Packet Tracer Network lab!
+This project is a comprehensive simulation of an enterprise-grade network topology that I designed and configured using **Cisco Packet Tracer**.

+Building this topology was an incredible learning experience that allowed me to transition theoretical networking concepts into a fully functional, complex simulation.
+I implemented multi-area routing, high availability, redundancy, and strict security measures across different simulated corporate buildings.

 If you are currently studying for your CCNA, exploring enterprise networking, or just looking for a comprehensive lab to study and replicate, feel free to dive into the details below!